 #EnterprisingStoriesGrowing the Impact Economy Together

 Our core purpose is to engage and connect a wide range of social enterprises and supporting organisations that are specialised to deliver social impact in a time of deep need.
-Through this process, we will build the ecosystem connections needed to position social enterprise as the business model of choice for community well-being and economic recovery from COVID, while engaging new stakeholders into the social enterprise system.
+Through this process, we will further build ecosystem connections needed to position social enterprise as the business model of choice for community well-being and economic recovery from COVID, while engaging new stakeholders into the social enterprise system.

 Each episode will feature a single key story on a chosen theme plus two short stories that will provide hits of inspiration and learning.